buhrmi/buhrmi/README.md

 This is buhrmi, a web developer and bedroom DJ.

-## Work together?
+## Ready to work

-Currently open for new positions.
+Do you have an app idea?
+Feel like starting up?
 Feel free to [reach out](mailto:buhrmi@gmail.com) if you're looking for a technical co-founder or UI/UX implementor.

 ## Past and current projects